taz77/drupal_commerce_rules_extra/README.txt

    type and with a specified quantity.
 4. Total product of type amount comparison : Total of products of specified type and with a specified amount.
+5. Total quantity of product line items in the cart: This is the total count of line items in the cart that are of the type "product".
+This does not count the quantity of the line items just how many individual product line items that are in the cart.
+Example: you want to give a discount to someone that purchases 5 separate items from your cart but not 5 of one item.

 RULES ACTIONS
 -------------